-Based on our results, the use of a distance-based metric to assess exposure to any of these hazards, or the use of measurements from one hazard as a proxy for exposure to any of the other hazards considered, would often introduce exposure misclassification.
+Based on our results, the use of a distance-based metric to assess exposure to any of these hazards, or the use of measurements from one hazard as a proxy for exposure to any of the other hazards considered, would often introduce exposure misclassification (Figure 7, Tables S3–S6).
 This conclusion reinforces similar findings from a study of Florida’s 2004 storm season (Grabich et al. 2015a).
 For some studies, such exposure misclassification might plausibly be differential.
 For example, tropical cyclone wind exposures tend to be concentrated in counties near the coast, while tropical cyclone rain exposures sometimes extend well inland.
 If the etiologically-relevant exposure for a health outcome is extreme rainfall but exposure is classified based on measurements of wind, the probability of being misclassified as unexposed would be higher in inland counties, while the probability of being misclassified as exposed would be higher in coastal counties.
 If coastal counties differ from inland counties in either the outcome of interest or in factors associated with risk of that outcome, expo- sure misclassification would be differential (Savitz and Wellenius 2016).
 Such differential exposure misclassification could bias estimates of tropical cyclone effects either towards the null (estimating a lower or null association compared to the true association that exists) or away from the null (estimating a larger association than actually exists) (Savitz and Wellenius 2016; Armstrong 1998).

 We did find a small set of tropical cyclones for which for which agreement was high across several single-hazard exposure assessments (e.g., Floyd in 1999, Irene in 2011, Hannah in 2008, Bertha in 1996; Ernesto in 2006 (Figure 7)).
 Hurricanes Floyd in 1999 and Irene in 2011 both made their first US landfall in North Carolina at minor hurricane intensity (Category 2 and 1, respectively) and then skimmed the eastern coast of the US north through New England, bringing substantial rainfall to much of the eastern coast from North Carolina north and causing extensive inland flooding in North Carolina (Floyd) and New England (Irene) (Avila and Stewart 2013; Lawrence et al. 2000).
 Hurricanes Hannah in 2008, Bertha in 1996, and Ernesto in 2006 also followed the eastern coastline.
 For these storms, the tropical cyclones’ persistent proximity to water may have helped maintain wind speeds in similar patterns to rain and distance-based exposures, resulting in more similarities across exposure assessments compared to other tropical cyclones.
 For these storms, it may be possible to assess exposure to multiple hazards of the storm using a single metric, perhaps even a proxy like the distance between the county and the storm’s track.
-However, for these storms it may be difficult to untangle the contribution of each hazard to the overall effect of the storm, given that several hazards have similar geographical patterns.
+With the dataset we describe in this paper, however, there is little need to limit analysis based on exposure to a single hazard or proxy, although multi-hazard studies of storms with high agreement among hazard exposures should look out for modeling issues from multicollinearity.
+Further, for these storms it may be difficult to untangle the contribution of each hazard to the overall effect of the storm, given that several hazards have similar geographical patterns.

 Limitations